ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 ## The Game Plan
-Parsing and HTML generation are going to require us to complete a bunch of little steps that will only really come together once every step is completed.
+Implementing a primitive transpiler will require completing a bunch of little steps that will only really come together once everything is finished.
-That being the case, this is probably going to be the longest blog post in the `cdoc` series.
+For that reason, this is probably going to be the longest and most code-heavy blog post in the `cdoc` series.
-To keep us on track I have prepared a list of functionality we are going to implement in this post, organized roughly based the phases of transpilation for one C source file.
+To keep us on track I have prepared a list of these steps, organized roughly based the phases of transpilation for one C source file.

 00. Read the C source into a buffer
 00. Split that buffer into lines